VIDEO: Langley comes out for Corvettes - Aldergrove Star

+“You can see the love and the care that goes into these vehicles,” he said, commenting that he not only learned a lot about the cars during his first Corvette show, but also met many people from the club who made him feel “incredibly welcome.”

+That’s what it’s all about, club president Loren Cocking said.
+It’s the people and their cars.

 A sunny summer holiday afternoon on Sept.
-2, Labour Day, made for the perfect conditions so that Corvette owners could shine up their vehicles at Preston GM and show them off to streams of sports car enthusiasts.
+2, Labour Day, made for the perfect conditions so that Corvette owners could shine up their vehicles at Preston GM and show them off to streams of sports car enthusiasts, he said.
+Just like Walter, this Coquitlam car owner was at Monday’s show with one of his favourite vehicles, his 1992 C4 Z07 Corvette coupe.

-The 17th annual Corvette Show and Shine – B.C.’s biggest event dedicated to the car – welcomed a variety of different models and more than 1,000 guests, participants, and spectators.

 “We had 116 cars in attendance and then about 40 more out in the lot that came and joined in later on,” Cocking said.
 “It was a terrific day and turnout – lots of first and third generation Corvettes, which we hadn’t seen much of in the past few years.”

+LAST YEAR’S SHOW: Corvette enthusiasts flock to Langley for 16th annual show

+Show host and sponsor Peter Heppner, Preston president, was proud that the car show has grown into a “real community event,” noting the event allowed Preston to highlight its community partnerships with organizations such as the Vancouver Giants, the Langley Rivermen, Langley Events Centre, and the Preston GM Langley FC socceer league – all which were on site for the day.

-Peter Heppner, president of Preston Chevrolet GM, said for him, the show and shine was a great chance to re-connect with and mingle with old clients and Langley residents.
+The show and shine was a great chance to re-connect with and mingle with old clients and Langley residents, he added.

 “It’s certainly grown into quite a community event over time.
 It’s great to have the new products to look at every other day, but once in a while, it’s nice to see where you came from – this event certainly helps that,” Heppner said.